alexbfree/thesis/src/chapter-8.md

 Conclusion {#chapter-8}
 ===========

+> _"What drives and drags the world are not machines, but ideas."_ -- Victor Hugo

 In this chapter, I will reflect on my journey as a researcher, activist and innovator through this work, and contextualise the contributions of the thesis in terms of their legacy and future value.

 Personal Reflection